 - As of 2018 I write a weekly column: Reading, Writing & Chocolate for Halston Media.
+My 200th weekly newspaper column was published on January 27, 2022!
 I also write feature articles for Westchester Senior Voice .

 - Contributing writer and creative director of the anthology, Fiction on Fridays, published with the support of the Bedford Free Library.
 The anthology includes short stories from ten men and women who have participated in my Fiction Writing Workshop classes at the Bedford Free Library over the past six years.
 Fiction on Fridays is available at the Bedford Library and on Amazon.com.